stoizner/yakjs/README.md

 # YAKjs
-### The JavaScript WebSocket development environment.
+### The JavaScript WebSocket server development environment.

 This tool is for developing, rapid prototyping, testing, integrating and simulating WebSocket communication.